Exouxas/FosterScript.Core/IMPLEMENTATION.md

 Utilizing the world/surrounding as an AI: Add an input or output node linked to a Module (Create all the logic in the Module)

+Using the dynamic loader:
+- Create an instance of Loader with the path to the nodes and modules.
+- Whenever a new Actor or Learner is made, link the loader when creating, so that the loader can add the relevant modules and neurons.